 Juicing removes the fiber (needed for detoxing) and other important synergistic components that regulate the fructose in the body as the fructose is no longer an intrinsic (whole food) sugar and now hits the body hard (stressing the body during a detox is counterproductive).
 Although touted as being a great source of available antioxidant, in actuality it’s the opposite, those quality antioxidants (important in detoxing) are actually bound to the fiber that has been removed leaving you with fewer antioxidants.
 The sugar effect of the juice has hypernatremic effect removing water from the cells, thus not supporting health.
 In addition, sugar also impedes vitamin and mineral absorption (again not supporting wellness and the bodies ability to detox).
 So ditch the juice detox or daily juices and aim for quality properly formulated smoothies/shakes made from whole foods.
 If you are interested in doing a detox speak with a Holistic Nutritionist, not a salesperson!

-If you want to make healthy changes with your diet, take the time to invest in quality sourced information and advice from a Nutritionist or Dietician instead of wasting your time, money, and health on gimmicks.
+If you want to make healthy changes with your diet, take the time to invest in quality sourced information and advice from a Nutritionist instead of wasting your time, money, and health on gimmicks.

 Dana Clark, CNHP, CHC, CHN, CLE